AmitaiOvadia/Micro-Flight-Lab/README.md

 https://github.com/AmitaiOvadia/Micro-Flight-Lab/assets/101287679/36312bc5-5c23-465d-b67f-c4249900ffb0

-- From this 3D detections, we I can extract flight data as the wing and body pitch, roll and yaw.
+- From this 3D detections, we I can extract flight data such as the wing and body pitch, roll and yaw.